linjing0207/cs686-blockchain-p5-linjing0207/README.md

 User will get a private key after register.
 When user trying to post a transaction, he have to sign this transaction before sending to miners.

 >(4) Miners add TX to mempool and forward TX to peers.
-API “/transaction/receive”: when miner received a TX, he will add this transaction to his own menpool (unconfirmed transaction list) and forward TX to peers.
+API “/transaction/receive”: when miner received a TX, he will add this transaction to his own mempool (unconfirmed transaction list) and forward TX to peers.

 >(5) Miner will priority serves the transactions with high TX fee, validate TX.
 Miner will try nonce constantly.
 They will sort all TXs by TX fee from the mempool and serve the TX with highest TX fee due to miners want to maximize their income.
 After that, miner have to validate the TX details.
 Check validation.
-1.User could not transfer from to himself.
+1.User could not transfer money to himself.
 2.If there is enough balance for payer to transfer.
 3.Check if the payee exists based on the latest block.
-What is more, miner are supposed to verify the signature of TX.
-Equally important that miner should verify the signature before generating a new block.
+4.Miner is supposed to verify the signature of TX before generating a new block.

 >(6) When miner generate a new block, miner will process transaction and forward heartbeat to peers.
 Once miner finds the nonce, miner will generate the block for the valid transaction, and deduct money from payer.
+Remove the corresponding TX from their mempool.
 Then, miner send heartbeat with the new block to his peers.

 >(7) When receiving a new block, verify nonce and validate the TX.
 When receiving a heartbeat with new block, user have to find all missing predecessor block from peers.
 Verify the nonce and validate the TX for each block before insertion.
 After insertion, they must remove the corresponding TX from their mempool.